Table of contents

 €/month

-+ setup expenses
++ opening expenses

 Flexible office